the

 FLASHBACK: Idly

-reading a bread wrapper, I wondered WHY the flour needed to be
+reading a sliced bread wrapper, I wondered WHY the flour needed to be

-refined and enriched?
+refined then enriched?
 What were they doing to it in the first place?
+Why did they put chemicals

-the current smarter FDA-sanctioned food pyramid, always fine-tune
+the current and smarter-than-the- FDA-sanctioned food pyrami; always fine-tuned

-in my gut that tenacity saved me when all the chips were down.
+in my gut that tenacity and perseverance saved me when all the chips were down.

 2005: